Ebow makes room for brands in the digital space | Business Post

 "Our vision is to keep our team small, working with clients who are willing to invest in their brand and want to work with people who similarly invest in their own profession and skills,” said Douglas.

-And Douglas is also on the hunt for a new home for Ebow, having been forced out of the much-loved gallery on Castle Street the agency had occupied for [X] years in early 2019.
+And Douglas is also on the hunt for a new home for The Ebow Gallery, having been forced out of the much-loved gallery on Castle Street the agency had occupied for 17 years in early 2019.

-“We had to leave, because of anti-social behaviour.
-It was no longer safe for our staff to work there, but moving out was a huge loss for us as a business,” he said.
+“We had to leave, because of anti-social behaviour and zero reliable support.
+It was no longer safe for our staff to work there, but moving out was a huge loss for me as an individual,” he said.

 Douglas said he was “actively looking” to replicate the gallery space in a new building.